Ryan Nugent-Hopkins: Breakout seasons, finding playoff success (2019–present)

-During the 2021 offseason, the Oilers made numerous signings to improve their team including adding forward Zach Hyman and defenseman Cody Ceci.
+During the 2021 offseason, the Oilers made numerous signings to improve their team including adding forward Zach Hyman and defenceman Cody Ceci.
 Due to the new acquisitions, Nugent-Hopkins started the 2021–22 season as the Oilers' second line centre between Hyman and Kyle Turris.
 Between Nugent-Hopkins, McDavid, and Draisaitl, the Oilers maintained their best start in franchise history by going 9–1-0 over their first 10 games.
 En route to this record, Nugent-Hopkins recorded his 300th career assist on October 23 in a 5-3 win over the Vegas Golden Knights.
 On December 4, Nugent-Hopkins recorded two assists to reach 500 NHL points in his 678th NHL game.
 When Nugent-Hopkin was placed on the NHL's COVID-19 protocol on December 17, he had registered three goals and 22 assists through 28 games.
 Before he could return to the Oilers lineup, he was then placed on injured reserve and was expected to miss 3 to 4 weeks.
 In the end, Nugent-Hopkins only missed six games before returning to the Oilers lineup on January 25, 2022.
 Upon returning to the Oilers lineup, he mostly played as their third-line centre with Derek Ryan and Warren Foegele.
 However, he struggled to return to form over the next 16 games and experienced a 10-game scoring slump before reinjuring his shoulder on February 26.
 Nugent-Hopkins was not the only Oilers member struggling.
 After falling out of a playoff spot, coach Dave Tippett was replaced midseason by Jay Woodcroft.
 As a centre between Foegele and Ryan, Nugent-Hopkins scored 11 goals and matched his career-high 39 assists.

 As the Oilers finished the 2021–22 season second in the Pacific Division with 104 points, they met with the Los Angeles Kings in the first round of the 2022 Stanley Cup playoffs.
 In Game 3, Nugent-Hopkins scored two goals within 80 seconds of each other to win 5–2 over the Kings.
 These were the fastest two goals by an Oilers player in the postseason since Kurri scored two within 71 seconds of each other in 1989.
 After the Oilers were shutout in Game 4, Woodcroft moved Puljujarvi to Nugent-Hopkins' wing for Game 5.
-Although the Oilers were pushed to a Game 7, they beat the Kings to advance to the Western Conference second round against the Calgary Flames.
-Nugent-Hopkins distinguished himself in Game 4 of the series by scoring two goals, including the game-winner, to push the Flames to the brink of elimination.
+Although the Oilers were pushed to a game seven, they beat the Kings to advance to the Western Conference second round against the Calgary Flames.
+Nugent-Hopkins distinguished himself in game four of the series by scoring two goals, including the game-winner, to push the Flames to the brink of elimination.
 The Oilers successfully eliminated the Flames the following night to qualify for the Western Conference Final for the first time since 2006.
 However, they were swiftly eliminated by the Colorado Avalanche in four games.
 He finished the postseason with a career-high six goals and eight assists in 16 games.